abdullxhsalim/barebones/README.md

 *At this stage, the circuit is still incomplete—wiring is in progress, and components are being tested before final assembly.*

 ![Team Liana](pictures/20241207_220530.jpg)
-*A creative 7-segment display graphic forming the abbreviation "TL" to represent our team, Team Liana.*
+*A creative 7-segment display graphic forming the abbreviation "TL" to represent our team name.*

 ## **Team**